| || |

 These rebate levels will diminish over time allowing us to stay in compliance with California’s Million Solar Roof Initiative (Senate Bill 1).

-Systems owned or leased by the customer-generator may apply for rebates.
+Systems owned, leased, or under PPA agreements may apply for rebates.

 Rebate reservations have a 120 day limit to complete the system installation and submit of all required program documentation.